lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

       With such information available, EDHOC can early abort the current session in case M includes any EAD item which is both critical and not recognized by the peer P.

       If no such EAD items are found, EDHOC can remove any padding EAD item (see {{Section 3.8.1 of RFC9528}}), as well as any EAD item which is neither critical nor recognized (since the SPO is going to ignore it anyway).
-As a result, EDHOC is able to provide the SPO only with EAD items that will be recognized and that require actual processing.
+This results in EDHOC providing the SPO only with EAD items that will be recognized and that require actual processing.

    - Note that, after having processed the EAD items, the SPO might actually need to store them throughout the whole EDHOC execution, e.g., in order to refer to them also when processing later EDHOC messages in the current EDHOC session.